+Sec.
+2.16.
+"Gaming Spaces" means the areas within a Gaming Facility (as defined in Section 2.11) that are directly related to and necessary for the conduct of Gaming Activities such as the casino floor; vault; count room; surveillance, management, and information technology areas; Gaming Device and supplies storage areas; and other secured areas where the operation or management of Gaming Activities take place.

-- Sec.
+Sec.
 2.17.
-"IGRA" means the Indian Gaming Regulatory Act of 1988 (18 U.S.C. §§ 1166-1168, 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations, promulgated thereunder. - Sec.
+"IGRA" means the Indian Gaming Regulatory Act of 1988 (18 U.S.C. §§ 1166-1168, 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations promulgated thereunder.

+Sec.
 2.18.
-"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA. - Sec.
+"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA.

+Sec.
 2.19.
-"Net Win" means drop from Gaming Devices, plus the redemption value of expired tickets, less fills, less free play, less payouts, less that portion of the Gaming Operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount. - Sec.
+"Net Win" means drop from Gaming Devices, plus the redemption value of expired tickets, less fills, less free play, less payouts, less that portion of the Gaming Operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount.

+Sec.
 2.20.
-"NIGC" means the National Indian Gaming Commission. - Sec.
+"NIGC" means the National Indian Gaming Commission.

+Sec.
 2.21.
-"Secretarial Procedures" means procedures prescribed by the Secretary of the U.S. Department of the Interior pursuant to 25 U.S.C. § 2710(d)(7)(B)(vii) of IGRA. - Sec.
+"Secretarial Procedures" means procedures prescribed by the Secretary of the Department of the Interior pursuant to 25 U.S.C. § 2710(d)(7)(B)(vii) of IGRA.

+Sec.
 2.22.
-"State" means the State of California or an authorized official or agency thereof. - Sec.
+"State" means the State of California, or an authorized official or agency thereof.

+Sec.
 2.23.
-"State Designated Agency" means the entity or entities designated or to be designated by the Governor to exercise rights and fulfill responsibilities established by this Compact. - Sec.
+"State Designated Agency" means the entity or entities designated or to be designated by the Governor to exercise rights and fulfill responsibilities established by this Compact.

+Sec.
 2.24.
-"State Gaming Agency" means the entities authorized to investigate, approve, regulate and license gaming pursuant to the Gambling Control Act (chapter 5 (commencing with section 19800) of division 8 of the California Business and Professions Code), or any successor statutory scheme, and any entity or entities in which that authority may hereafter be vested. - Sec.
+"State Gaming Agency" means the entities authorized to investigate, approve, regulate and license gaming pursuant to the Gambling Control Act (chapter 5 (commencing with section 19800) of division 8 of the California Business and Professions Code), or any successor statutory scheme, and any entity or entities in which that authority may hereafter be vested.

+Sec.
 2.25.
-"Tribal Chair" or "Tribal Chairperson" or "Tribal Chairman" means the person duly elected or selected under the Tribe's constitution or governing documents, customs, or traditions to perform the duties specified therein, including serving as the Tribe's official representative. - Sec.
+"Tribal Chair" or "Tribal Chairperson" means the person duly elected or selected under the Tribe's constitution or governing documents, customs, or traditions to perform the duties specified therein, including serving as the Tribe's official representative.

+Sec.
 2.26.
 "Tribal Gaming Agency" means the person, agency, board, committee, commission, or council designated under tribal law, including, but not limited to, an intertribal gaming regulatory agency approved to fulfill those functions by the NIGC, primarily responsible for carrying out the Tribe's regulatory responsibilities under IGRA and the Tribe's Gaming Ordinance.
 No person employed in, or in connection with, the management, supervision, or conduct of any Gaming Activity may be a member or employee of the Tribal Gaming Agency.

 Sec.
 2.27.
+"Tribal member" means a person who is a member of the Tribe as determined by the Tribe's law.

-"Tribe" means the Cahto Tribe of the Laytonville Rancheria, a federally-recognized Indian tribe, or an authorized official or agency thereof.
+Sec.
+2.28.
+"Tribe" means the Cher-Ae Heights Indian Community of the Trinidad Rancheria, a federally recognized Indian tribe, or an authorized official or agency thereof.